-Date Activity W/c 20 th January 1200 letters and questionnaires hand delivered to properties 2020 within and on the outskirts of the proposed pilot area.
+Date Activity W/c 20 th January 1200 letters and questionnaires hand delivered to properties 2020 within and on the outskirts of the proposed area.
 Letters sent to key stakeholders including: Police Fire and Rescue Service Social Services Letting/ managing agents in East Staffordshire Landlord organisations including RLA and NLA Housing Associations 9 th January 2020 Presentation to the Landlord Forum detailing the scheme and provision of the full consultation document and questionnaires 10 th February 2020 Landlord and tenant drop in session held at the Town Hall where officers were available to discuss the proposals and answer any questions.
 Full proposal documents were made available along with consultation questionnaires.
 11 th February Landlord and tenant drop in session held at Queen Street Community Centre where officers were available to discuss the proposals and answer any questions.
 Full proposal documents were made available along with consultation questionnaires.
 4 th March 2020 Landlord and tenant drop in session held at Town Hall (evening session) where officers were available to discuss the proposals and answer any questions.
 Full proposal documents were made available along with consultation questionnaires.
-Prior to and during consultation period Advertisements and press releases within the local paper Throughout consultation period Promotion via social media- Twitter and Facebook Copies of this proposal and associated leaflets were available to view at The Town Hall and the Customer Service Centre for the duration of the consultation.
+Prior to and during consultation period Throughout Promotion via social media- Twitter and Facebook consultation period Copies of this proposal and associated leaflets were available to view at The Town Hall and the Customer Service Centre for the duration of the consultation.